OnapleRPG/Brawlator-Old/ReadMe.md

 # Brawlator ![Build Status](https://travis-ci.org/OnapleRPG/Brawlator.svg?branch=master) ![Sonarcloud Status](https://sonarcloud.io/api/project_badges/measure?project=Brawlator&metric=alert_status) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

+## Project discontinued
+We decided to entirely redo Brawlator from scratch!
+[Checkout the new one](https://github.com/OnapleRPG/Brawlator)!

 ## Introduction
 Brawlator is a **sponge** plugin.
 It provide a system able to create and manage **customs** monsters based on **minecraft entity**.
 Monsters can be created by in game **command lines** and are stored in a **configuration file**.